 In the fall of 1983, Oklahoma legislation increased the drinking age from 18 to 21, dramatically impacting Eskimo Joe’s target market.
 The company expanded to add food to the mix and extend their hours of operations.
 “What at first seemed to be life-threatening proved to be the greatest change we could ever imagine,” said Clark.
 "I was thrilled to find out that more people eat everyday than drink everyday!"

 After selling hundreds of thousands of t-shirts over the bar inside Eskimo Joe’s from 1975 to 1987, Clark opened a free standing retail store next to the bar in September, 1987.
 They began direct marketing Joe’s Clothes via catalogs and Joe's toothy grin was sent all over the world.

 In 1985, Clark received a $500,000 SBA loan.
 The loan was used to consolidate many smaller loans.
 “This loan was certainly significant at the time,” said Clark.
 “Without the SBA guarantee, we’d likely not secured the financing at all.”

-Today Eskimo Joe’s employs roughly 550 people, owns and operates three full-service bar/restaurants—Eskimo Joe’s, Mexico Joe’s and Joseppi’s Italian Kitchen.
-Clark also owns three retail clothing stores, all selling the Eskimo Joe’s branded products, Eskimo Joe’s Promotional Products Group, a promotional products distributor servicing companies and institutions across the Southwest, a real estate company, and a management company that provides strategic direction, accounting, graphics design, marketing and public relations.
+Today Eskimo Joe’s employs roughly 550 people, owns and operates three full-service bar/restaurants: Eskimo Joe’s, Mexico Joe’s, and Joseppi’s Italian Kitchen.
+Clark also owns 3 retail clothing stores, all selling the Eskimo Joe’s branded products.